How to Register a Company in the UK: Step-by-Step Guide

 You will also need to use this document to check what your business’ SIC code is.
 The ‘standard industrial classification of economic activities’ (SIC) describes the kind of business or trade your company engages in.

 You can then use this service to register your company with Companies House.
-You will also be registered for Corporation Tax at the same time.
+You will also be registered for Corporation Tax at the same time, meaning registering for Corporation Tax is completed as part of the incorporation process.
 For the registration, you will need personal details about shareholders or guarantors, such as their town of birth and telephone number.

 Avoid Mistakes When Registering Your Company

 At Cigma Accounting, we support new business owners across London through every stage of the incorporation process, ensuring Companies House registration, HMRC setup, and compliance requirements are handled correctly from the start.
-From Kingston Upon Thames, including Thames Ditton and Tolworth, many entrepreneurs seek clarity on forming a limited company, and our company formation accountant London service provides structured, practical support to make the process smooth and fully compliant.
+From Farringdon, including Blackfriars and St Paul’s, many entrepreneurs seek clarity on forming a limited company, and our company formation accountant London service provides structured, practical support to make the process smooth and fully compliant.

 What does it mean to incorporate the business in the UK?